aathanor/ResearchSite/content/pri_complete_draft.md

 ## Truth and Reference - Dissolving Primitive Reference

 Hartry Field's formulation of the primitive reference problem highlights a fundamental issue in semantic theory: how do basic referring terms get their reference without relying on other referring terms?
-Traditional approaches assume words must somehow "hook onto" objects in the external world, but this leads to infinite regressâwhat grounds the grounding relation itself?
+Traditional approaches assume words must somehow "hook onto" objects in the external world, but this leads to infinite regressÃ¢ÂÂwhat grounds the grounding relation itself?

 Field's challenge to Tarski's truth schema illustrates the core problem.
 Tarski proposed: "Snow is white" is true if and only if snow is white.
 Field's concern is that the right side {snow is white} (using braces to avoid quotation confusion) appears to be just another bunch of words with no primitive reference to actual snow.
 Where is the connection to the external world?

-**PRI's dissolution**: The problem dissolves when we recognize that {snow is white} is not disconnected words floating in semantic space, but word-patterns as they existÂ **integrated with sensation-patterns**Â within the snow-constellation-pattern.
+**PRI's dissolution**: The problem dissolves when we recognize that {snow is white} is not disconnected words floating in semantic space, but word-patterns as they existÃÂ **integrated with sensation-patterns**ÃÂ within the snow-constellation-pattern.
 This constellation includes:

 * Visual patterns (white color, crystalline structure, brightness, light reflection)
 * Tactile patterns (cold temperature, wet texture, granular feel, melting)